 “You didn’t stay in the hideout under the ruins.
 The issue isn’t the refuge itself, is it?
 The spot is excellent for hiding.
 You’re suspicious of your friends.”

 “I didn’t like their tone and the hidden hints.
 The strange looks.
-Shane and Bolton didn’t name their mysterious friends,” Christophe explains.
+Shane and Bolton didn’t name their mysterious friends,” Christopher explains.

 “I agree with you on that.
 That’s why I followed you without extra questions.”